Vinai Kumar Saxena: Erosion of Delhi Government powers through the LG Office

-On May 11, 2023, the Supreme Court of India ruled in favour of the Delhi Government yet again on the subject of who held authority over the bureaucrats in the administration of services.
+On 11 May 2023, the Supreme Court of India ruled in favour of the Delhi Government yet again on the subject of who held authority over the bureaucrats in the administration of services.
 The contention stemmed primarily from the interpretation of Article 239AA(3)(a) of the Indian Constitution, whose inclusion by the 69th Amendment of 1991 was spurred by the desires of the citizenry of Delhi to be conferred with statehood.
 The bench, headed by Chief Justice of India DY Chandrachud, held that the legislature (elected government) has control over bureaucrats in administration of services and control over officers' transfer and posting except in matters of public order, police and land.
 The judgment re-established that power rested with the Government of Delhi, and that the bureaucrats of its administration were accountable to the elected Council of Ministers.
 However, in another bid to circumvent the legal precedents established by this seminal verdict, the BJP-led Union Government retaliated by promulgating an ordinance—a temporary executive measure designed to sidestep scrutiny by courts and legislature—titled the Government of National Capital Territory of Delhi (Amendment) Ordinance, 2023, that effectively grant the Lieutenant Governor primacy and overriding powers over the Delhi Government on the subject of bureaucracy.
 This ordinance entailed the establishment of the National Capital Civil Services Authority (NCCSA), whose sole purview is to authorise the transfer, posting, and initiation of disciplinary proceedings against bureaucrats.
 By constituting the NCCSA in such a fashion that its constitution favoured the Union Government, the Chief Minister of Delhi finds himself virtually outvoted by members beholden to the Union Government.
 This clever constitution of the NCCSA effectively strips the elected Government of Delhi over its powers previously re-instated by the 2023 Supreme Court judgement.

 In the wake of its 2025 electoral win in the state elections in Delhi, the BJP-led Delhi Government petitioned the Supreme Court to withdraw all legal proceedings initiated by the outgoing AAP government against the Union Government and Lieutenant Governor.

+Lieutenant Governor of Ladakh (2026 - Incumbent)

+On 13 March 2026, he was sworn in as the Lieutenant governor of Ladakh.